 The CASE Act is constitutional.
 The Constitution guarantees a person’s right to have a case heard by an Article III court.
 But that right can be waived.
 By giving respondents a fair opportunity to waive their right to appear before an Article III court, the CASE Act is fully consistent with Supreme Court precedent.
 Also, in assessing whether a non-Article III tribunal is constitutional, the Supreme Court considers whether that tribunal usurps the constitutional prerogatives of Article III courts.
 Here, there is no such usurpation because any impact on Article III courts is at most “de minimis given that today typically individual creators cannot afford to bring suit in federal court.”
 Further, in cases where Congress assigns an adjudicatory role to a governmental agency, the Supreme Court places significant weight on whether the legislation is tied to a well-defined federal statutory scheme.
 The CASE Act sets out a detailed copyright regime with specific rights and remedies to further the public interest in accessing creative works.

-How is the version of the CASE Act that passed different than previous versions?
+How version of the CASE Act that passed different than previous versions?

 Some critics of the CASE Act previously raised concerns about the bill being used for so-called trolling and that unsophisticated users will routinely and unknowingly fail to respond to notices of proceedings against them, resulting in the issuance of default judgments.
 In response, the most recent version of the CASE Act makes the following changes: